 Our Master of Public Policy and Administration program is designed to position you to meet and exceed these evolving demands through a highly respected, practical, and flexible program of study that blends practice and theory.

-This 39-credit program affords you the opportunity to enjoy an interactive academic experience in classes that average fewer than 15 students.
 The program is flexible as it offers courses at two of our convenient campus locations — Thousand Oaks and Oxnard.
 The program is delivered over four 11-week terms each year: Fall, Winter, Spring and Summer.

 The MPPA is an interactive academic experience in classes that average fewer than 15 students.
 You will receive instruction and mentoring from faculty members with real-world expertise and accomplishments in the fields of labor relations, law, public policy, criminal justice, ethics, budgeting and finance, immigration policy, human resource management, health care, and more.